clarkdave/connect-mincer/README.md

 - **root**
   - This is usually the root of your app.
 Asset paths are relative to this.
+- **mincer**
+  - (Optional) Use this to pass in your own Mincer object.
+  - If not provided, ConnectMincer will use its own bundled version of Mincer, which may be out of date.
+The Mincer version provided MUST be >= 5.0.0, as older versions have an unsupported API
 - **production**
   - Set to true if the app is running in production mode.
 - **paths**